aodhanlutetiae/dj_reading/docs/source/index.rst

-This is the reading list for data journalism and computational journalism courses at `Jomec <https://www.cardiff.ac.uk/journalism-media-and-culture>`__ (Cardiff University) as of the middle of 2021.
-Readings are assigned to undergraduate and postgraduate journalism students.
-Some references have a link to the the university library system that is only available to registered students but most of the works below are online and the others are available from book dealers.
+This is the reading list for data journalism and computational journalism courses at `Jomec <https://www.cardiff.ac.uk/journalism-media-and-culture>`__ (Cardiff University) as of the middle of 2021 and are assigned to undergraduate and postgraduate journalism students.
+Some references have a link to the Cardiff University library system that is only available to registered students but most of the works below are online and the others are available from book dealers.